 Provides students with the capability to use Adobe Photoshop graphics software on a computer.
-Basic foundation course in the use of electronic techniques to select, manipulate, and edit images, for graphic design and image correction.
+Basic foundation course in the use of electronic techniques to select, manipulate, edit images, work with masks, channels and layers; combine raster and vector graphics; print in color, manage color, and create graphics for the web.
 Prerequisites: None.